wilgaboury/jsignal/readme.md

 ## Motivation

-After decades of different approaches to GUI design patterns and abstractions, the modern software landscape seems to have settled on the declarative/reactive paradigm for GUI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.).
-Though, when it comes to Java there is a clear lack of choices, and options like Swing, JavaFX and SWT feel quite outdated by today's standards.
+After decades of different approaches to GUI design patterns and abstractions, the modern software landscape seems to have largely settled on the declarative/reactive paradigm for GUI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.).
+Though, when it comes to Java there is a clear lack of choices in this category, and traditional options like Swing, JavaFX and SWT feel quite outdated by today's standards.
 Considering that Java is one of the most popular languages, used extensively in educational settings and for enterprise software development, this project is an ambitious attempt to fill in that void.

 ## Module Disambiguation